Sivamani-18/JS-Courses/README.md

 ```

 ### Object.defineProperties()
 Defines new or modifies existing properties directly on an object, returning the object.
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = {};